-My dream home would be a city center duplex apartment with an open plan, industrial kitchen.
-I love the addition of a mini garden in here, bringing the nature indoor.
+My dream home would be a city centre duplex apartment with an open-plan, industrial kitchen.
+I love the addition of a mini garden in here, bringing the nature indoors.

-This is Siematic kitchen, from their urban collection.
-I love the anthracite fronts, combined with raw materials and added a splash of colour with accessories.
+This a Siematic kitchen, from their urban collection.
+I love the anthracite fronts, combined with raw materials and added splash of colour with accessories.

-Having bed nearby kitchen, it would be perfect for every Sunday morning, to wake up with the smell of fresh coffee.”
+Having a bedroom close to the kitchen would be perfect for every Sunday morning – to wake up to the smell of fresh coffee.

 Get the Look

 This family summer home in the Hamptons is built out of several VIPP Modules in bright white with a 4mm stainless steel table top.
 I love this kitchen because of its industrial character and concrete floor.
 A beautiful open space with the original beams left in sight and a sneak peek in the garden.

 I love the minimal and timeless design of this kitchen.
 The modern industrial floor and white cabinets fit beautifully with the wooden counter, which still makes it warm and cosy.
 Through the windows, the natural light comes into the kitchen and you can look outside while cooking.
 It is a kitchen with a zen feeling that I would love to have in my future house.